Funky-Punky/FPV_SS22_Repetitorium/ocaml/modules/README.md

 Over the past few days, you have gotten to know a couple of collections.
 Today, we will make them a bit more organized!

 1. Foldable\
-Define a module type `Foldable` that requires an implementation type t and a `fold_left` function with the same signature we are used to.
+Take a look at and understand the module type `Foldable` that requires an implementation type t and a `fold_left` function with the same signature we are used to.
   - `type 'a t` that defines how the foldable (the collection) is typed
   - `empty : 'a t` is the empty collection
   - `insert : 'a -> 'a t -> 'a t` inserts an element into the collection